mikependon/RepoDB.NET/pages/operations/executequery.md

 }
 ```

-**Note:** You can as well pass an `Anonymous Type` in the generic type `TResult` of the [ExecuteQuery](/operation/executequery) operation.
-This scenario is very important to the `F#` programming language.
+**Note:** You can as well pass an anonymous type in the generic type `TResult` of the [ExecuteQuery](/operation/executequery) operation.
+This scenario is very important to the F# programming language.

 #### Typed Result

-You can also inferred the result back to any .NET CLR Type.
+You can also infer the result back to any .NET CLR Type.
 Below is for `long` type.

 ```csharp
 using (var connection = new SqlConnection(connectionString))